isomerpages/moe-crescentgirlssch/_cradle/National Sustainability/Sustainability Advocacy Challenge (SAC).md

 <p></p>
 <p>Through its ‘<strong>By Youths, For All</strong>’ student-centric approach,
 SAC empowers each student team to achieve the following objectives:&nbsp;</p>
-<p>a) <strong>[Environmental Education] </strong>To educate youth regarding
+<p>a)&nbsp;<strong>[Environmental Education]&nbsp;</strong>To educate youth
-environmental sustainability and conservation issues.</p>
+regarding environmental sustainability and conservation issues.</p>
-<p>b) <strong>[Environmental Stewardship]</strong> To nurture youths to be
+<p>b)&nbsp;<strong>[Environmental Stewardship]</strong>&nbsp;To nurture youths
-eco-stewards who are inspired to take action in promoting a culture of sustainable living and actively practise green citizenry that contributes to a sustainable Singapore.&nbsp;</p>
+to be eco-stewards who are inspired to take action in promoting a culture of sustainable living and actively practise green citizenry that contributes to a sustainable Singapore.&nbsp;</p>
-<p>For SAC 2025, there will be two available tracks for which schools can
+<p>For SAC 2026, there will be two available tracks for which schools can
 sign up:</p>
 <p></p>
 <div class="isomer-image-wrapper">